-The data quality cuts and SS identification criteria are the same as Ref.~\cite{PandaX:2023ggs}.
-The efficiency of data quality cuts, which eliminate noise and select electron recoil events, is $99.87\pm 0.03$\% for SS and $99.86\pm 0.03$\% for MS. The SS and MS discrimination is modelled with BambooMC, a Geant4-based simulation package developed by PandaX~\cite{Chen:2021asx}.
-The SS and MS fractions for both signal and background events within the region of interest (ROI) are calculated.
-Energy depositions simulated in Geant4 are converted into individual \emph{S2}s, which are then smeared in time with drift-time-correlated Gaussian diffusion measured in the data.
-The pseudo-\emph{S2} waveforms are then piped through the SS/MS discrimination algorithm.
-The resulting SS and MS spectra are compared to the corresponding spectra in the calibration runs.
-No systematic deviation is observed as a function of energy, and the average difference in the SS (MS) fraction is 3.42\% (3.31\%), which is conservatively adopted as systematics for all signal and background components.
+Data quality cuts and SS identification criteria are identical to those used in Ref.~\cite{PandaX:2023ggs}.
+The efficiency of these cuts, which remove noise and select electron recoil events, is $99.87 \pm 0.03$\% for SS and $99.86 \pm 0.03$\% for MS. SS/MS discrimination is modelled using BambooMC, a Geant4-based simulation framework developed by PandaX~\cite{Chen:2021asx}.
+Simulated SS and MS fractions for both signal and background events within the ROI are obtained by converting Geant4 energy depositions into individual \emph{S2} signals, smeared in time according to measured drift-time-dependent diffusion.
+The resulting pseudo-\emph{S2} waveforms are processed through the same SS/MS discrimination algorithm as the data.
+The comparison between simulation and calibration data shows no energy-dependent bias; the average fractional differences, 3.42\% (SS) and 3.31\% (MS), are conservatively taken as systematic uncertainties for all components.

-In our ROI, the background contribution originates from radioactive contamination of the detector components and of the liquid xenon. $\gamma$-rays emitted from $^{60}$Co, $^{40}$K, $^{232}$Th, and $^{238}$U in the detector components may reach the FV, but the intensity is significantly reduced due to xenon attenuation.
-The contributions are grouped with the same input and constraints as documented in Ref.~\cite{PandaX:2022kwg}. $^{136}$Xe is one of the isotopes of xenon and undergoes double $\beta$ decay.
-The contributions and constraints from $^{136}$Xe are determined using the half-life measurements in PandaX-4T~\cite{PandaX:2022kwg}.
-During the $^{222}$Rn injection process, a trace amount of $^{220}$Rn is mixed with the xenon as well.
-In the detector, $^{133}$Xe is introduced by activation during neutron calibrations.
-The activities of $^{212}$Pb and $^{133}$Xe are float in the fit.
-Two dominating mono-energetic peaks at 164 keV (from $\textsuperscript{131m}$Xe) and 236 keV (from $\textsuperscript{129m}$Xe and $^{127}$Xe) in the SS spectrum are due to preceding neutron calibrations.
-Both peaks are excluded in the fit.
+Backgrounds within the ROI arise from intrinsic radioactivity in detector materials and xenon. $\gamma$ rays from $^{60}$Co, $^{40}$K, $^{232}$Th, and $^{238}$U in surrounding components are significantly attenuated by xenon self-shielding and are grouped following Ref.~\cite{PandaX:2022kwg}.
+The contribution from double $\beta$ decay of $^{136}$Xe is constrained using its measured half-life in PandaX-4T~\cite{PandaX:2022kwg}.
+A small $^{220}$Rn contamination is introduced during the $^{222}$Rn injection, and $^{133}$Xe is generated via neutron activation during calibration.
+The activities of $^{212}$Pb and $^{133}$Xe are treated as free parameters in the fit.
+Two monoenergetic peaks at 164~keV (from $\textsuperscript{131m}$Xe) and 236~keV (from $\textsuperscript{129m}$Xe and $^{127}$Xe), both originating from previous neutron calibrations, are excluded from the fit.